 Free radicals are necessary to some extent as they help in elimination of pathogens causing infection and other health problems.
 However, when there are more free radicals present than antioxidants, they can start causing damage to fatty tissue, DNA and proteins in our body.
-Over a long period of time, this can lead to diabetes, hypertension, heart disease, neurodegenerative disease (such as Parkinson and Alzheimer’s), cancer, premature ageing and so on.
+Over a long period of time, this can lead to diabetes, hypertension, heart disease, neurodegenerative disease (such as Parkinson and Alzheimer’s disease), cancer, premature ageing and so on.

 Sources of Free Radicals: